mwcremer/dnd-bx/monsters.md

 ### <a name="infravision"></a>Infravision

-All non-human monsters have 60' infravision.
-(See **_B/X Essentials: Core Rules_**.)
+All non-human monsters have 60' [infravision](core.md#infravision).

 ### <a name="persons"></a>Persons

-Spells such as _charm person_, _hold person_, etc. only affect humanoids (including humans and demihumans) of up to 4+1HD.
+Spells such as [_charm person_](spells.md#charm_person), [_hold person_](spells.md#hold_person), etc. only affect humanoids (including humans and demihumans) of up to 4+1HD.
 Monsters in this book that are affected by these spells are: acolyte, bandit, berserker, brigand, buccaneer, bugbear, dervish, dwarf, elf, gnoll, gnome, goblin, halfling, hobgoblin, kobold, lizard man, medium, merchant, neanderthal, nixie, noble, normal human, ogre, orc, pirate, pixie, sprite, trader, troglodyte, veteran.
 Other monsters may be affected at the referee's judgement.

 ### <a name="xp_value_of_npcs"></a>XP Value of NPCs